namitasathish/Reflect/README.md

-- **Support Resources** : If the last 3 entries all have negative mood scores, the app displays an emotional support panel with:

-- Mental health helpline numbers
+- **Support Resources** : If the last 3 entries all have negative mood scores, the app displays an emotional support panel with, Mental health helpline numbers, Guided meditation links, Therapy and self-help resource

-- Guided meditation links

-- Therapy and self-help resource